rwxdash/vops-testing/README.md

 - The application deployed must be accessible from outside.
 The node security groups might need adjustments.
 - Automate deployments.
 Not sure I want to automate the infra deployments yet.
 - A way to get the kubeadm join command from the worker node.
 As the token itself can be expired, the command in the AWS SSM Parameter Store become obsolete.
+- The kubeconfig we push to AWS SSM Parameter Store, uses the private IPv4 address.
+When working on local environment or on CI, this might cause issues as it would need replacement.